metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

 Tasks And Jobs
 --------------

-When a :term:`task` is "Run" is creates a :term:`job`.
+When a :term:`task` is "Run" it creates a :term:`job`.
 The job is a bash file containing the script you have told the task to run along with configuration and a system for trapping errors.
 It is this :term:`job` which actually gets executed.
 This "job file" is called the :term:`job script`.